chandrams/docs-travis-ci-com/user/languages/java.md

   - # do stuff with Java 8
   - jdk_switcher use openjdk7
   - # do stuff with Java 7
+  - jdk_switcher use ibmjava8
+  - # do stuff with Java 8
 ```
 {: data-file=".travis.yml"}